-Informal expressions to open and close conversations may include:

-- formulaic and commonly used expressions

-- Hi there, how have you been?
+Informal expressions to open and close conversations may include: • formulaic and commonly used expressions Hi there, how have you been?
+Welcome back!

-- Welcome back!
 What have you been up to?
+Oh, Aysia, how are you today?
+I'll see you tomorrow See you later Informal expressions to enter and leave conversations may include: • straightforward expressions Look, I disagree Now, as I was saying If you ask me Hang on a minute Let me finish Questions and invitations may include: • straightforward questions - What's your opinion?

-- Oh, Aysia, how are you today?
+- How do you see it?

-- I'll see you tomorrow
+- What do you reckon?

-- See you later
+- Would you like to give us your opinion?

-Informal expressions to enter and leave conversations may include: straightforward expressions Look, I disagree Now, as I was saying If you ask me Hang on a minute Let me finish Questions and invitations may include: straightforward questions What's your opinion?
-How do you see it?
-What do you reckon?
-Would you like to give us your opinion?
-Familiar topics may include: work-related topics work tasks topics about a specific job or technical skill differences between workplaces here and overseas skills required for certain jobs technical or digital skills used in the workplace general topics of conversation, such as sports, weather, weekend events, current affairs Polite expressions to open and close conversations may include: use of conditionals and other expressions to introduce or end a conversations Would you mind if I ask you something?
-Can I ask you something?
-I would like to / can I make an appointment / a time to see you?
-I'm sorry to bother you Thanks for listening to me Thanks for your time

-- Expressions to enter and leave formal conversations may include:
+Familiar topics may include: work-related topics work tasks topics about a specific job or technical skill differences between workplaces here and overseas skills required for certain jobs technical or digital skills used in the workplace general topics of conversation, such as sports, weather, • weekend events, current affairs Polite expressions to open • and close conversations may end a conversations include: Would you mind if I ask you something?
+Can I ask you something? see you? - I'm sorry to bother you Thanks for listening to me Thanks for your time Expressions to enter and I'd like to add something leave formal conversations Can I give an opinion? • may include: Thank you for your time • Issues may include: work operations • rosters leave entitlements workplace health and safety union matters workplace bullying Proposals may include: suggestions for improvements • response to a scenario in a job interview .

-- I'd like to add something

-- Can I give an opinion?

-- Thank you for your time

-Issues may include:

-- work operations •

-- rosters

-- leave entitlements •

-- workplace health and safety •

-- union matters •

-- workplace bullying

-Proposals may include:

-- suggestions for improvements • - response to a scenario in a job interview • - request a change in arrangements, such as to work part-• time or change a roster - solutions to problems, such as getting people to come to • meetings, read work emails directions may include:
+- request a change in arrangements, such as to work part-• time or change a roster - solutions to problems, such as getting people to come to meetings, read work emails